maweki/ev3dev-prolog/README.md

 * write [ev3dev](https://ev3dev.org) to an SD card and launch ev3dev on your brick
 * ssh into the brick
-* install swi-Prolog using `sudo apt-get install swi-prolog`.
+* install swi-Prolog using `sudo apt update && sudo apt-get install swi-prolog`.
 This takes some time.
 * clone this repository onto your brick and you're good to go.

-## Examples
+## Examples and Programming

 Interactive mode can be started using `swipl ev3_base.pl` for the low level API with sensor and actor controls similar to the base EV3 software or other ev3dev APIs, and `swipl ev3.pl` for the high level abstraction which is on a similar level as OpenRoberta or others (in that it includes an internal robot model).